 Fraud controls may be lacking at smaller organizations

-Organizations with fewer than 100 employees significantly trail their larger counterparts in the implementation of formal antifraud controls, according to a worldwide survey by the Association of Certified Fraud Examiners (ACFE).
-The industries most commonly victimized by fraud are banking and financial services, government and public administration, and manufacturing.
+Small organizations, defined as those with fewer than 100 employees, lag significantly behind larger counterparts in adopting formal anti-fraud measures, as revealed by a global survey conducted by the Association of Certified Fraud Examiners (ACFE).
+Industries most susceptible to fraud include banking and financial services, government and public administration, and manufacturing.

-Implementing controls don’t have to be expensive.
-Antifraud measures such as a code of conduct, employee training programs, and formal management review of controls and processes can be implemented at marginal costs in many small organizations and can significantly increase prevention and detection of fraud.
+Introducing these controls need not be prohibitively expensive.
+Antifraud strategies such as establishing a code of conduct, conducting employee training programs, and instituting formal management reviews of controls and processes can be implemented at minimal costs within many small organizations.
+These measures can significantly bolster efforts to prevent and detect instances of fraud.

 For more information on implementing anti-fraud controls, contact a ShindelRock tax professional today.